Michael Bay's unrealized projects: I Am Yours

-On 13 June 2018, Bay will co-produce Ryan Belenzon and Jeffrey Gelber's thriller I Am Yours, along with Tyler Perry.
+On 13 June 2018, it was announced Bay would co-produce Ryan Belenzon and Jeffrey Gelber's thriller I Am Yours, along with Tyler Perry.
 There have been no further announcements since.

 Happy Anniversary

-On 19 September 2018, Bay will produce Holly Brix's home invasion script Happy Anniversary, through Platinum Dunes.
+On 19 September 2018, it was announced that Bay would produce Holly Brix's home invasion script Happy Anniversary through Platinum Dunes.
 There have been no further announcements since.